HOME ABOUT US ISSUES RESOURCES RURAL BLOG NEWS & EVENTS

 • William Greider, national affairs correspondent, The Nation; author, Who Will Tell the People? and The Education of David Stockman and other books

-• Alex Jones, director, Shorenstein Center on the Press, Politics and Public Policy, John F. Kennedy School of Government, Harvard University
+• Alex Jones, retired director, Shorenstein Center on the Press, Politics and Public Policy, John F. Kennedy School of Government, Harvard University

 • Judy J. Owens, Appalachian director, Steele-Reese Foundation, Lexington, Ky.